Skip to main content

 • How to recover if it fails

-For humans, this context lives in documentation, intuition, and experience.
+For humans, this context lives in documentation, product UI, intuition, and experience.

 Agents have none of these.

 MCP (Model Context Protocol) significantly improves tool discovery and transport standardization.
-It solves "how does an agent find and call tools?" with a clean protocol.
-But MCP does not address the execution context layer — no side-effect declaration, no permission discovery, no cost signaling, no delegation model, no structured failure recovery, no protocol-level audit.
+It solves "how does an agent find and call tools?" with a clean protocol, and it includes useful tool metadata such as advisory annotations.
+But MCP does not make product workflow semantics a portable governed execution contract: permission discovery, purpose-bound delegation, approval grants, cost signaling, structured recovery, protocol-level audit, and package verification remain outside the core tool-call contract.

-The gap is between knowing what tools exist and knowing what will happen when you use them.
+The gap is between knowing what tools exist and knowing what governed action is allowed to happen when you use them.

 What ANIP changes